 The objects of individuals’ attractions are dictated by the boundless assortment of characteristics that various people possess.
-Our attractions may be fueled by someone's "classic" beauty, or by the features of a person’s face, body, or gestures that make each person unique and intriguing.
-We may find a person’s sensitivity, creative side, intellect, humor, or engaging way of telling a story attractive.
-Similarly, there are people in the world who are attracted to your beauty, intelligence, and height — the three characteristics you mention in your submission — among others.
-However, whether someone expresses outwardly how attracted she or he may be to another person depends on many factors, including place, time, personality, and the assumptions we make about one another.
+For some, attractions may be fueled by someone's "classic" beauty, or by the features of a person’s face, body, or gestures that make each person unique and intriguing.
+For others, a person’s sensitivity, creative side, intellect, humor, or engaging way of telling a story are attractive.
+Similarly, there are people in the world who are attracted to your beauty, intelligence, and height — the three characteristics you mention in your question — among others.
+However, whether someone expresses outwardly how attracted s/he may be to another person depends on many factors, including place, time, personality, and the assumptions people make about one another.

+It might also help you to get the perspectives of others around you.
 Have you tried talking with your friends about what it is that they were attracted to in you and how they think you are perceived by others?
-The likelihood is that there is more to their interest in you than how you look on the outside.
+It’s likely that there is more to their interest in you than how you look on the outside.
 They may have some insight into how you can receive more positive attention, using the same skills you use to make friends.
-And who knows?
-Maybe they'll tell you that they know of tons of guys who want to ask you out, but who just don't have the guts!
+And, who knows?
+Maybe they'll tell you that they know a number of people who want to ask you out, but who just don't have the guts!